Strengthening Knowledge on Integration and Non-discrimination - SKIN

 Training sessions

-Training will be given to four specific target groups: institutions and public entities, shop stewards, migrants, and members of the Muslim community.
+Four specific target groups received training as part of the SKIN project: institutions and public entities, shop stewards, people of African descent and members of the Muslim community.

 Consultation meetings

-Several consultation meetings will be held between the Project Partners; NCPE and Aditus Foundation.
-These meetings will serve to plan the agenda of the focus groups so that a successful outcome is achieved.
+Several consultation meetings were held between the Project Partners; NCPE and aditus foundation.
+These meetings serve to plan the agenda and outreach strategy for the focus groups and maintain an open dialogue throughout the project duration, on how to best achieve the project targets and objectives.

 Final conference

-The NCPE and Aditus Foundation will present the project’s results at the final conference.
-The speakers will explain in detail the implementation and the results of each activity, drawing in questions and suggestions from the audience.
+The NCPE and aditus foundation presented the project’s results at the final conference.
+The speakers explained in detail the implementation and the outcomes of each activity, engaging with questions and suggestions from the audience through two panel discussions.